 Much like dogs, cats spend a majority of their time sleeping in a snooze-state.
 This light sleep is all a part of their genetic code, which allows them to awake at a moment’s notice if predators are lurking.
 Another reason cats sleep so much is also related to their genes.
 The modern domestic cat is descended from wild cats that expend large amounts of energy hunting prey, and all that feral activity requires their predecessors to rest between meals.

 Understanding your pet’s sleeping habits is a helpful tool for monitoring their overall health.
 If your usually loveable furball appears to be agitated or seems grumpy, disoriented, or forgetful, they may be experiencing sleep deprivation.
 Bringing your pet in for their regular checkup at Anasazi Animal Clinic can help identify any sleep-related health conditions before they lead to greater issues.
 Our pet clinic in Gilbert, AZ is easily accessible to pet owners living in Chandler and Mesa, too.
-Call us at 480-426-8364 and schedule your appointment today!
+Contact us and schedule your appointment today!